User-created Elasticsearch data source

 Next steps

-After you create the data source, you can create a dataset to analyze your data.
+After the data source is created, create a dataset to start analyzing your data.